-37 Several so-called "stablecoins" have been mentioned as being available cross-border, with Tether being the leading one.
+Several so-called "stablecoins" have been mentioned as being available cross-border, with Tether being the leading one.
 A non-exhaustive list also includes DAO, DAI, TrueUSD, USDPax, PAXGold, Everex, SGDR, 1SG, SDS, USDC, USDS, EURX, JPYX, GBPX, AUDX, NZDX, CNYX, RUBX, CHFX, CADX, GLDX, SLVX.

-38 More precisely, Responsibility E.
+50 More precisely, Responsibility E.

-39 E.g. in Europe, under the passporting rules for licensed entities, and through the supervisory and regulatory cooperation mechanisms in place within the European Supervisory Authorities (EBA, ESMA and EIOPA).
+For example, in Europe, under the passporting rules for licensed entities, and through the supervisory and regulatory cooperation mechanisms in place within the European Supervisory Authorities (EBA, ESMA and EIOPA).

-40 Through existing or extended MoUs and similar bilateral/multilateral agreements between authorities (e.g. as offered by SSBs such as IOSCO).
+52 Through existing or extended MoUs and similar bilateral/multilateral agreements between authorities (e.g. as offered by SSBs such as IOSCO).

-41 The existing arrangement for SWIFT has been mentioned.
+$^{^{53}}$ The existing arrangement for SWIFT has been mentioned.